-DBAG had received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to investigations of precious metals trading and related conduct.
+DBAG received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents pertaining to investigations of precious metals trading and related conduct.
 DBAG has cooperated with these investigations.
-On January 29, 2018, DBAG and the Corporation entered into a \$30 million settlement with the U.S. Commodity Futures Trading Commission (CFTC) concerning spoofing, manipulation, and attempted manipulation in precious metals futures and of stop loss orders.
-On January 8, 2021, DBAG entered into a deferred prosecution agreement (DPA) with the U.S. Department of Justice (DOJ) concerning spoofing and Foreign Corrupt Practices Act conduct.
-As part of its obligations in the DPA, DBAG agreed to pay approximately \$8 million, of which approximately \$6 million would be credited by virtue of the aforementioned CFTC resolution.
+On January 29, 2018, DBAG and the Corporation entered into a \$30 million settlement with the U.S. Commodity Futures Trading Commission (CFTC) concerning spoofing, and manipulation and attempted manipulation in precious metals futures and of stop loss orders.
+On January 8, 2021, DBAG entered into a deferred prosecution agreement with the U.S. Department of Justice concerning spoofing (and the Foreign Corrupt Practices Act) conduct.
+As part of its obligations in the deferred prosecution agreement, DBAG agreed to pay approximately \$8 million, of which approximately \$6 million would be credited by virtue of the aforementioned CFTC resolution.

-DBAG and various affiliates are defendants in two consolidated class action lawsuits pending in the U.S. District Court for the Southern District of New York.
-The suits allege violations of U.S. antitrust law, the U.S. Commodity Exchange Act and related state law arising out of the alleged manipulation of gold and silver prices.
-The Gold action named DBAG as a defendant; the Silver action named DBAG, the Corporation, DBNY, Deutsche Bank Trust Corporation, Deutsche Bank Trust Company Americas (DBTCA), Deutsche Bank Americas Holding Corp.
-(DBAH), and Deutsche Bank US Financial Markets Holding Corporation as defendants.
-The defendants reached agreements to settle the Gold action for \$60 million and the Silver action for \$38 million.
-The court granted final approval to the settlement in the Silver action on June 15, 2021, and granted final approval to the Gold action on May 4, 2022.
+Deutsche Bank was a defendant in two consolidated class action lawsuits pending in the U.S. District Court for the Southern District of New York.
+The suits allege violations of U.S. antitrust law, the U.S. Commodity Exchange Act and related state law arising out of the alleged manipulation of gold and silver prices through participation in the Gold and Silver Fixes.
+Deutsche Bank previously settled the silver action and has reached an agreement to settle the gold action for \$60 million, and the court granted final approval to the settlement on May 4, 2022.